 When you’re exposed to the sun, your body becomes vulnerable to UV rays which can increase the risk of skin cancer.
 Using sun cream helps prevent your skin from looking tired quicker.
 Ideally, you should pick a sun scream that protects your skin from both UVA and UVB rays and has a rating of at least 30.

-Smoking is undoubtedly one of the biggest links to premature aging of the skin.
+Smoking is undoubtedly one of the biggest links to premature ageing of the skin.
 The daily exposure of cigarette smoke restricts the blood vessels found in your skins outer layer which reduces the amount of blood and oxygen that can be supplied to it.
 Smoking also reduces elasticity since the amount of collagen and elastin your skin in available to decreases, making the skin appear leathery.

 Eat a balanced diet